Raytesnel/micropython_ordina/module_input/README.md

 ## Input Team

-In this team we are going to make a sensor to measure the height from the sensor till the hand/object for this we use a Ultrasonic sensor
+With this team, we are going to make a sensor to measure the distance from the sensor to a hand/object.
+We will use an ultrasonic sensor for this.

-## Sensor Requirements:
+## List of Materials

-Ultrasonic sensor
+- Ultrasonic sensor

-## Summary Ultrasoon Hardware

-it is a pretty simple concept it will pusle a sound (ultrasonic) and try to receive the signal back, time between send and receive is the distance.
+## Explanation Ultrasonic Sensor

+The sensor is based on a pretty simple concept: the sensor pulses sound waves (in the ultrasonic frequencies).
+This signal will bounce back if it hits an object.
+The sensor tries to receive this echo, and measure the time between sending the signal and receiving its echo.
+The difference in time is used to calculate the distance from the sensor to the object.

 ![img.png](img.png)

-distance to an object = ((speed of sound in the air(343.2 m/s))*time)/2
+The distance from the sensor to an object equals $( speed * time ) / 2$, where $speed$ is the speed of sound in air, which is about 343.2 m/s.

-pinout:
+The pins on the board are:

-- vcc-> + (5v or 3.3v)
+- vcc -> + (5v or 3.3v)
-- trig -> is the trigger to transmit the signal (`high` is sending wave, `low` is stop sending wave)
+- trig -> trigger to transmit the signal (`high` is sending wave, `low` is stop sending wave)
-- Echo -> is the input pin, that will go from `low` to `high` when it receives somthing
+- echo -> input pin, that will go from `low` to `high` when it receives something
 - GND -> Ground

-## Summary Of Steps Ultrasoon Sensor:
+## Guide

+- (bonus) Import logging (see [Importing mip packages](https://github.com/Raytesnel/micropython_ordina/blob/main/README.md#other-libraries))
 - Setup all pins and be able to send a sound wave (10ms or so)
-- Setup a timer that will start when you start stransmitting and stop when you pin go to high see: (time pulse)[https://docs.micropython.org/en/latest/library/machine.html#machine.time_pulse_us]
+- Setup a timer that will start when you start transmitting and stop when the pin goes to high.
+See: (time pulse)[https://docs.micropython.org/en/latest/library/machine.html#machine.time_pulse_us]
-- calculate the distance and return it (check if you have a `time out`, for wrong distances)
+- Calculate the distance and return it (check if you have a `time out`, for wrong distances)